Explore health content from A to Z.

-Because the left ventricle is too small, it can’t do its job well.
+Because the left ventricle is too small, it can’t do its job.
 This means that oxygen-rich blood can’t be pumped to the body in the normal way.

-After birth, a PFO or PDA allows blood to flow through the heart and reach the body.
+After birth, the PFO and PDA allow blood to flow through the heart and reach the body:

-A PDA allows some of the mixed blood in the pulmonary artery to flow into the aorta.
+The PDA allows some of the mixed blood in the pulmonary artery to flow into the aorta.
 This carries some oxygen to the body.
-Because the blood contains less oxygen than normal, your child’s skin, lips, and nails will look blue.
+Because the blood contains less oxygen than normal, your child’s skin, lips, and nails may look blue.
 This is called cyanosis.

 If the ductus arteriosus closes after birth, the heart can’t use this path to send oxygenated blood to the body.
 This causes the child’s organs to fail.
 At the same time, the lungs become filled with too much blood and fluid.
 This leads to a problem called congestive heart failure (CHF).